 CMMC 2.0 Final Rule: What You Need to Know

-CMMC 2.0 Final Rule: What DoD Contractors Need to Know About the New Cybersecurity Requirements
+CMMC 2.0 Final Rule: What DoD Contractors Need to Know

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 represents a significant initiative by the U.S. Department of Defense (DoD) to bolster cybersecurity across the Defense Industrial Base (DIB).
 Originally introduced to ensure that contractors meet minimum cybersecurity standards, CMMC aims to protect sensitive information, such as controlled unclassified information (CUI) and federal contract information (FCI), from cyber threats.
 Given the increasing complexity of these threats, CMMC has evolved into a streamlined and simplified framework, making it more accessible for small- and medium-sized businesses.